-As at 31 March 2019 and 2018, the Group had interests in the following significant joint ventures:
+As at 31 March 2020 and 2019, the Group had interests in the following joint ventures:

-Name of joint venture Form of business structure Place of registration and operation registe held by ortion of red capital the Group te a) Voti Group's per Prof iit sharing e b) Principal activities 2019 % 2018 % 2019 % 2018 % 2019 % 2018 % Unlisted Beijing Huichao Real Estate Development Co., Ltd. ("Beijing Huichao") Incorporated PRC 40 40 40 40 40 40 Property development Shanghai Coastal Equity Investment Fund Management Co., Ltd. ("Shanghai Coastal") (note c) Incorporated PRC N/A 85 N/A 20 N/A 85 Asset management Wuhan Zhisheng Group Co., Ltd. ("Wuhan Zhisheng") (note d) Incorporated PRC - 30 - 30 - 30 Property development
+Name of joint venture Form of business structure Place of registration and operation registe held by ortion of red capital the Group te a) Voti Group's pe ng power iit sharing te b) Principal activities 2020 % 2019 % 2020 % 2019 % 2020 % 2019 % Unlisted Beijing Huichao Real Estate Development Co., Ltd. ("Beijing Huichao") Incorporated PRC 40 40 40 40 40 40 Property development Shanghai Coastal Equity Investment Fund Management Co., Ltd ("Shanghai Coastal") (note c) Incorporated PRC - N/A N/A - N/A Asset Management

-- (a) The Group has joint control of the above companies with other joint venture partners in accordance with the relevant contractual agreements which decisions about the relevant activities require the unanimous consent of the parties sharing control and accordingly these companies have been accounted for as joint ventures. - (b) The Group is entitled to share the operating results of the joint ventures based on the Group's profit sharing ratio. - (c) As at 31 March 2019, interests in Shanghai Coastal are reclassified from interests in a joint venture to interests in a subsidiary (note 36). - (d) As at 31 March 2018, interests in Wuhan Zhisheng are transferred to assets classified as held for sale (note 28).
+(a) The Group has joint control of the above company with other joint venture partners in accordance with the relevant contractual agreements which decisions about the relevant activities require the unanimous consent of the parties sharing control and accordingly the company have been accounted for as joint ventures.

+(b) The Group is entitled to share the operating results of the joint venture based on the Group's profit sharing ratio.

+(c) As at 31 March 2019, interests in Shanghai Coastal are reclassified from interests in a joint venture to interests in a subsidiary (see note 37).